ahmerhkhan/AhmerHKhan/README.md

 <div align="center">

-### **"I enjoy taking messy business problems and turning them into clean, functional tools.
-I’m happiest when I’m building at the intersection of product logic and code."**
+### **""**I enjoy taking messy, real-world business problems and turning them into simple, testable products.
+I’m at my best when working from research to MVP, iterating fast, and learning from real users.

 </div>